Hi. I’m Janelle.

 Becoming wholehearted and rooted in self-knowledge and connected to our lineage.

 So let’s not waste anymore time.
 Let’s step into life.
 Lets reclaim ourselves and come alive.

 Let’s heal our life stories and tap into an abidingly present state of deep trust, faith and spacious rest.

 I am an artist in the ways that I find solace, discovery and truth through writing, dance and painting.

 Fiercely raw, open and so sensitive to the world that sometimes walking out my front door into a world filled with people and their feelings and thoughts and experiences cracks me in pieces and all I want to do is stay home and curl up.

-Shutting down feels like the only sane response and for a while it’s how I coped.
+Shutting down used to feel like the only sane response and for a while it’s how I coped.
 Panting and scared, excited and overwhelmed, relieved and disappointed.

-Yet, it’s the rawness, the sensitivity, the feelings of connection, of love, of everything that drives me out my front door anyways.
+Yet, it’s the rawness, the sensitivity, the feelings of connection and love that drives me out my front door, always.

 A severe case of curiosity and wanderlust drives me.
 My insatiable urge to create motivates me.
 Raising a child on my own grounds me.